Zyberg101/CPSC-351/README.md

 # CPSC-351

+# Test 1 to see if GitHub is connected to VSCode.

-# Test to see if GitHub is connected to VSCode.
+# Test 2 to see if GitHub is connected to VSCode.